flyingSpagetiMonstr/Booter/test.md

 - add Esc for time setting func

 Log_s:
 - [23/10/15 11:44] after several hours of struggle/test in vain, the bug of CLOCK function finnaly get fixed by simply adding a CALL DELAY in the display loop.
-NOW I STILL DON'T KNOW WHY IT WORKS THOUGH.
+THOUGH I STILL DON'T KNOW WHY THIS WORKS, NOW.